 Oddjob's statue-breaking and later neck breaking of Tilly Masterson in the woods.

 Bond kills a mook with electricity in the prologue.
 Guess how he kills Oddjob at the end.

-Bond warns Pussy about the consequences of shooting a gun in an airplane at high altitude.
+Bond warns Pussy about the consequences of shooting a gun in an aeroplane at high altitude.
 In the climax a gun is fired in an aircraft and blows out a window, causing Goldfinger to be sucked out and fall to his death.

 Getting Crap Past the Radar: The producers considered renaming Pussy "Kitty Galore", but decided the name wasn't much harmful.
 And then they took the censor out for dinner... (no, really).
-It's rumored that Bond's response to her introduction was going to be "I know, but what's your name?"
+It's rumored that Bond's response to her introduction was going to be "I know, but what's your name?".

-Go-Karting with Bowser: Bond plays a round of golf with Goldfinger (who naturally, cheats).
+Go-Karting with Bowser: Bond plays a round of golf with Goldfinger (who, naturally, cheats).
 Bond doesn't exactly play fair, either.